 There are many reasons for buying a property in Spain: one of the first is that real estate is cheap and the cost of life is low.
-Of course, you need Beach and 320 days of Sun.
+Of course, you need a Beach and 320 days of Sun.
 But there are many others, that's why Spain is the number one tourist destination in Europe

 What taxes do you pay when buying a property in Spain?

 The taxes for buying a property in Spain are different depending on the fact that it is a resale or a new build.
 Each region in Spain as well as some tax authority.
 The rule of thumb is that taxes are between 10 and 15%.
-Read our dedicated article on that: What are the cost of property acquisition in Spain?
+Read our dedicated article on that: What is the cost of property acquisition in Spain?

 How long does it take to buy a house in Spain?

 Buying a house in Spain can be done in one day.
-But if you want to do a proper due diligence and if you want a mortgage it should be about 10 weeks.
+But if you want to do proper due diligence and if you want a mortgage it should be about 10 weeks.